East Africa Trade Hub

 East Africa Trade Hub’s Strategic Approach

-The East Africa (EA) Trade Hub provides technical assistance to African firms and governments to enhance their competitiveness in global markets and helps African businesses take advantage of trade opportunities available under AGOA via an East and Central Africa Global Competitiveness Hub (ECA Hub).
-The ECA Hub has built strong working relationships with its regional partners to expand export opportunities and to promote increased interregional trade.
+The East Africa Trade Hub (EATH) provides technical assistance to African firms and governments to enhance their competitiveness in global markets and helps African businesses take advantage of trade opportunities available under AGOA via an East and Central Africa Global Competitiveness Hub (EATH).
+The Trade Hub has built strong working relationships with its regional partners to expand export opportunities and to promote increased inter-regional trade.

-The ECA Hub is the one-stop shop in the region for business and national governments seeking to take advantage of AGOA, providing targeted assistance in two primary areas: firm-level assistance and AGOA national assistance.
-Firm-level assistance promotes direct business linkages between the United States and East and Central African firms.
+EATH is the one-stop shop in the region for business and national governments seeking to take advantage of AGOA, providing targeted assistance in two primary areas: firm-level assistance and AGOA national assistance.
+Firm-level assistance promotes direct business linkages between the United States and East African firms.
 It addresses business development constraints; provides targeted technical assistance; educates private sector groups and associations about AGOA opportunities; and creates valuable business networking opportunities through trade shows, trade missions, business-to-business events and conferences.

 action-oriented strategies to more systematically take advantage of AGOA

 opportunities and focus their efforts in areas of competitive advantage.
 For